microsoft/playwright/docs/src/browsers.md

 }
 ```

-:::note
-Playwright bundles a recent Chromium build, but not Google Chrome or Microsoft Edge browsers - these should be installed manually before use.
+Note that Playwright bundles a recent Chromium build, but not Google Chrome or Microsoft Edge browsers - these should be installed manually before use.
 You can use Playwright command line interface to install the browsers:

 ```bash js
 # Install Chrome stable